Benefits of using a PEO in the UK & Employer of Record UK

 Employment Termination UK & Notice Period UK

-Employers in the UK must give a notice period to their employee before the employment ends.
+Employers in the UK must give a notice period to their employees before the employment ends.
 The minimum notice periods are:

 - at least one week’s notice if employed between one month and 2 years